Aslan11/crypto-trading-agents/README.md

    The `broker_agent_client` does this automatically once you select trading pairs.
 3. `start_market_stream` records ticks to the `market_tick` signal.
 4. The feature engineering service processes those ticks via `ComputeFeatureVector`.
-5. The ensemble agent looks up the chosen pairs via `get_selected_symbols`, then reviews recent ticks using `get_historical_ticks` and portfolio status via `get_portfolio_status`.
-It decides whether to trade, running `pre_trade_risk_check` and optionally `place_mock_order` to record a mock fill in the `ExecutionLedgerWorkflow`.
+5. Every 30 seconds the ensemble agent checks the selected symbols and the current portfolio once, then fetches historical ticks for each pair in parallel.
+It feeds that data to the LLM which may call `pre_trade_risk_check` and optionally `place_mock_order` to record a mock fill in the `ExecutionLedgerWorkflow`.